The Blaine Hill “S” Bridge carried US 40 over Wheeling Creek in Blaine, Ohio. It is the state’s oldest sandstone bridge.1

 In 1915, the “S” Bridge was rebuilt.2 The crossing was replaced with the Blaine Hill Viaduct in 1933 after traffic began to congest at the narrow bridge.3

-In 1994, the historic bridge was closed to to all traffic, and was threatened with demolition due to its poor condition.1 It was granted a repieve in 1999 when the Blaine Bridge Community Preservation Project was founded.
+The historic bridge was closed to to all traffic in 1994 and it was threatened with demolition due to its poor condition.1 It was granted a repieve in 1999 when the Blaine Bridge Community Preservation Project was founded.

 In 2000, the Ohio Department of Transportation began work on reconstruction of the Blaine Hill “S” Bridge, beginning with the building of the western end of the span which was collapsing.1 Other sections of the bridge suffered from neglect, including the loss of mortar and stone displacement.
 In addition, some of the original stone walls had shifted due to floods that had occurred along Wheeling Creek over the years.
 The brick deck was also in very poor condition.

 “Our Bridge was a vital link in United States transportation history, an essential connection to this country’s entire history.
 It is our responsibility, our obligation to preserve this treasured artifact, which tells the story of the American Adventure.”